rostools/r-cubed-intro/paper.md

 ## Experience of use in teaching and learning situations

 The learning module has to date been delivered three times as 2-3 day workshops.
-Instructors were graduate students or postdoctoral researchers from diverse fields of within diabetes research.
-Most of the instructors or helpers had recently learned R themselves or were still in the novice or early intermediate phase of experience.
-This was intentional, as it is easier to relate to the challenges and experiences that the learners will face when instructors have recent experiential learning themselves.
-In our experience, a ratio of about 4-6 learners for every instructor/helper provided the smoothest experience during the workshop.
+Instructors were graduate students or postdoctoral researchers in biomedical science. and most of them had learned R themselves recently, which helped to relate to the learners' challenges and experiences.
+A ratio of about 4-6 learners for every instructor/helper provided the smoothest experience during the workshop.

 Workshop participants were mostly PhD and post-doctoral researchers in the field of diabetes, most of whom were beginners in terms of their exposure to R and understanding of reproducibility.
-Participants were grouped into four to five people, in order to facilitate the group assignment work later in the workshop.
+Participants were grouped into groups of four to five people, in order to facilitate the group assignment work later in the workshop.